 - ½ cup vegan chocolate chips

 - 1 teaspoon apple cider vinegar (or lemon juice)

 - 2 teaspoon vanilla

-- 1 cup grated zucchini (don't squeeze water out)
+- 1½ cups grated zucchini (about 1 medium zucchini) (don't squeeze water out)

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.